Coptic Museum – The World’s Biggest Collection of Coptic Artifacts

 We believe that the Coptic Museum is a wonderful place to visit, regardless of what religion you follow, or even if you don’t follow any religion at all.
 The museum’s incredible collection reflects on a fascinating time in Egypt’s history, an era that links the country’s Pharaonic and Islamic periods; an epic era, and one which often doesn’t get the recognition it deserves.

 At Egypt Tours Plus, every effort is made to offer Cairo Tour Packages to match all tastes and budgets, and for this reason, you may not see the Coptic Museum mentioned in your preferred tour itinerary.
 However, all of our tour packages can easily be customized to suit the exact needs of our clients.
-If you would like us to add this site to your preferred itinerary, simply let us know, and it will be our pleasure to do it for you.
+If you would like us to add this site or any other Cairo tourist attractions to your preferred itinerary, simply let us know, and it will be our pleasure to do it for you.

 Come Explore the Best of Cairo – And Egypt